-Appendix A- 4
+Appendix A- 3

-Bonuses for Former Assistance Plus Schools
+Bonuses for Differentiated Accountability (DA) Model Plus Schools

-The District and CTA agree on a plan to hire and retain quality staff at the former assistance plus schools: Jones High School, Oak Ridge High School, and Evans High School and Juvenile Justice Centers.
+The District and CTA agree on a plan to hire and retain quality staff at the DA Model schools, schools that are the lowest 5% as designated by the US Department of Education and the Florida Department of Education and the Juvenile Justice Centers.
+This bonus plan shall be called the DA Model Plus Plan.
 Bonuses paid to teachers assigned full time all day, every day at these schools shall be paid as follows:

-- \$500 bonus will be paid in the last paycheck in November to all teachers who are in a paid, position through the end of the first marking period. - \$500 bonus will be paid in the second (2nd) paycheck following the close of the first (1st) semester to all teachers who are in a paid, active status at the school on the last day of the first semester. - \$1,000 bonus will be paid in the last paycheck of the current school year to all teachers who are in a paid active status on the last day of the teacher's work year. - \$1,000 will be paid after school grades are released to all teachers who are still employed in a paid active status on the last day of the teacher's work year if the school's letter grade is raised - Bonuses for learning gains will be given to Jones, Evans and Oak Ridge High Schools along with the other Correct II D schools in accordance with Appendix A-5.
+- \$1,000 bonus will be paid in the second (2nd) paycheck following the close of the first (1st) semester to all teachers who are in a paid, active status at the school on the last day of the first semester. - \$1,000 bonus will be paid in the last paycheck of the current school year to all teachers who are in a paid active status on the last day of the teacher's work year. - \$1,000 will be paid after school grades are released to all teachers who are still employed in a paid active status on the last day of the teacher's work year if the school's letter grade is raised. - Bonuses for learning gains will be given to the DA Model Plus Schools along with the other Correct II - D and F schools in accordance with Appendix A-5.